List of The Sandman characters: Buffo Crapaud

 Buffo Crapaud is a humanoid toad and magician who entertains at Doctor Crapaud's Emporium of Ephemera and Magical Accoutrements.
 He and Matthew walk a woman named Bridget Leary through what happens when one enters someone else's dreams like she did with Chris.

 Cartographer of Dreams

 The Cartographer of Dreams is a human-like character that maps out the different dreams from his observatory in the Shifting Zones.

 Petit Furret

 Petit Furret is a ferret-like creature that is the pet of the Cartographer of Dreams.

 Daniel Nod

 Daniel Nod is the assistant librarian to Lucien.
-Goldie accompanied Daniel Nod on official library business, where they collected the different checked-out fables and folklores books from the residents of the Book Lands.
+Goldie accompanied Daniel Nod on official library business where they collected the different checked-out fables and folklore books from the residents of the Book Lands.
 The residents include a bridge troll, a Snidely Whiplash-like villain, King Arthur, some Iranian ladies, the Three Little Pigs, a dying Robin Hood, and Captain Hook.

+Quivering Annie

+Quivering Annie is a rogue dream that was pursued by Merv Pumpkinhead after she stole some of Dream's sand and gave it to Potiphar Flush.
+When Flush's plan was defeated with Quivering Annie caught in the explosion, Merv persuaded Dream to recreate her and have her assist Merv on janitorial duty for a few centuries.

+Underlord Sketchtale

+Underlord Sketchtale is a man in the Dreaming who operates in the Royal Pnumarium.